 Since then the policy has moved on, and in 2014 the European Parliament adopted a series of provisions that sought to enshrine net neutrality into EU law.
 AS a consequence of those provisions, a new political battle within the EU has begun.
 It won't end without bitter recriminations and some digital blood letting.
 This political battle that looks set to be the determining one fo rthis issue, and there are many economic factors at stake.

-If you like the articles in this section and you are interested in net neutrality and its implications for copyright enforcement policy, you may like my books A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms and The Copyright Enforcement Enigma - Internet Politics and the ‘Telecoms Package’
+If you are interested in copyright policy, you may like my previous books A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms and The Copyright Enforcement Enigma - Internet Politics and the ‘Telecoms Package’

 Proposed joint EU-US rules for the telecommunications industry pose a threat to net neutrality and to citizens' rights in general.
 Drafts leaked earlier this week of the Trans-Atlantic Trade and Investment Parnership (TTIP ) telecoms chapter, indicate that powers of regulators such as Ofcom could be neutered, and any action that a regulator might take could be challenged by industry.
 This is a serious matter for Europe, where US telecoms companies have been lobbying for a re-structuring of the European telecoms industry, and it extends the corporate threat from TTIP that has been highlighted in other sectors.

 A new EU telecoms law adopted on Tuesday (27 October 2015) should mean lower mobile Internet bills for travellers but threatens also to ride roughshod over net neutrality – or does it?
 We know there has been a political deal but what does it really mean for policy-makers.